We planned and designed a family-style celebration for Jake’s bar mitzvah at the historic Phoenixville Foundry in suburban Philadelphia.

 For Jake’s bar mitzvah celebration, adults were invited to enjoy cocktails al fresco on the stone patio surrounded by steel sculptures.
 Our espresso dupioni linens on high and low cocktail tables kept the palette subtle to blend in naturally to the stone environment around the terrace.
 Vintage copper urns from France filled with vibrant flowers in mango, rust, gold and green added a punch of color.

-Just inside the Foundry lies and elegant modern polished stone foyer where we placed the escort card table.
-A large antique copper kettle was filled to the brim with early Fall sunflowers, a favorite flower of the honoree.
-The Papery of Philadelphia provided ecru escort cards with a custom-designed leaf motif and a simple modern font style.
+Just inside the Phoenixville Foundry lies an elegant modern polished stone foyer where we placed the escort card table.
+A large antique copper kettle was filled to the brim with early Fall sunflowers, a favorite flower of the bar mitzvah honoree.
+The Papery of Philadelphia provided ecru escort cards with a custom-designed leaf motif and a simple modern font style that we used on all the printed materials for the event.

 Family and friends came together around the dance floor for high energy introductions, a traditional hora, toasts and the motzi.
-Our planning staff worked with emcee Justin Horn of EBE to keep the party on time and smoothly executed.
+Our event planning staff worked with emcee Justin Horn of EBE to keep the party on time, screaming with fun! and smoothly executed.

 The kids’ eyes were glued to the plasma screens to watch Jake’s hilarious and touching montage video produced by Unique Video Concepts.

-The Foundry’s dramatic high ceilings, glass windows and modern crystal chandeliers gave us room to play with lighting effects the entire evening.
+The Phoenixville Foundry’s dramatic high ceilings, glass windows and modern crystal chandeliers gave us room to play with colorful lighting effects the entire evening.
+Such an incredible location for mitzvah celebration!